bioidiap/bob.measure/doc/py_api.rst

  Python API
 ============

-This section includes information for using the pure Python API of ``xbob.io``.
+This section includes information for using the pure Python API of ``bob::measure``.

-.. automodule:: xbob.io
+.. automodule:: xbob.measure